-A founder of a startup at the seed stage recently asked “so what’s the right amount of equity to give to advisors?”
+A startup founder recently asked “so what’s the right amount of equity to give to advisors?”
 The answer is none.
-Here is why.
+Here’s why.

 Advisors are expensive.
 Let’s say you have 5 advisors and you give each one 0.5% of the equity.
 Well, that’s 2.5% of the business once you add it up.
 That’s meaningful, especially if you believe your business will sell for $50mm+.
 Generally speaking, you should hoard your equity and give it to no one, not even independent board members if you can get away with it.
 Equity is for founders, investors who buy it, and employees who vest into it only.

 The best advisors are free.
 The best advisors you’re going to find are ones that talk to you for free.
 They’re motivated by seeing you succeed, not by taking your precious equity.
 If an advisor insists on equity, that tells you all you need to know about the person.

 Visit us at blossomstreetventures.com.
 Email Sammy directly at email@example.com if you’re raising or just want to connect.